 Bicarbi is a medical food for the management of metabolic acidosis.

-Bicarbi is GI friendly enteric coated sodium bicarbonate (baking soda) which is used for the treatment of low bicarbonate levels (also know as TCO2,Total CO2, CO2 or Carbon Dioxide), which may reflect high body and blood acid content.
+Bicarbi is GI friendly enteric coated sodium bicarbonate which is used for the treatment of elevated serum acid levels (measured as TCO2,Total CO2, CO2 or Carbon Dioxide on a lab report).
+Levels below 22 mEq/L indicate a high acid level.

-Bicarbi is designed to help the 35% of CKD patients who can't take raw sodium bicarbonate due to GI upset, such as Bloating, Belching or Burping as well as acid reflux.
+Bicarbi is designed to help the more than 1/3 of CKD patients who can't tolerate the needed doses of raw sodium bicarbonate due to GI upset, such as Bloating, Belching or Burping as well as acid reflux.

-Elevated body and blood acid or metabolic acidosis is a condition that occurs when the body produces excessive quantities of acid or when the kidneys aren't removing enough acid from the blood.
+Elevated serum acid often called metabolic acidosis by doctors, is a condition that occurs when the body produces excessive quantities of acid or when the kidneys aren't removing enough acid from the blood (serum is the liquid part of blood).
 The acid that is being produced is not the same as stomach acid.
 The acid from metabolic acidosis is from normal metabolic function.

-4,5 (Serum Bicarbonate can be measured under several names including Total CO2, TCO2, and Serum Bicarbonate).
-One study even showed not only did improving low serum bicarbonate level reduce the risk of kidney failure but it also improved the nutritional status of people with kidney disease.4 This said, raising low bicarbonate levels is only one part in improving outcomes for those with chronic kidney disease.
+This said, lowering serum acid levels is only one part in improving outcomes for those with chronic kidney disease.
 Your health care provider will give you guidance on controlling blood pressure, controlling glucose, potential weight loss and some dietary requirements.
 All of these and more are modifiable factors in improving the outcome of chronic kidney disease or CKD.
-See 'References' in the 'About Metabolic Acidosis' section if you are interested in some of the published clinical data about improving bicarbonate levels in CKD.
+See 'References' in the 'About Metabolic Acidosis' section if you are interested in some of the published clinical data the importance of properly managing metabolic acidosis.

 Sodium bicarbonate is an acid buffer or a base.
-It is often used to treat metabolic acidosis or to reduce blood acid levels.
-Sodium Bicarbonate is the same as baking soda used in cooking.
+It is often used to treat metabolic acidosis or to reduce serum acid levels.

 An enteric coating allows a capsule to pass through the acid environment of the stomach and not release the active ingredient of the capsule until it is in the small intestine.
 The active ingredient in Bicarbi is sodium bicarbonate.

 Bicarbi has an enteric coating so the sodium bicarbonate in Bicarbi won't react with stomach acids.
-When uncoated sodium bicarbonate is taken, some of it reacts with the acid in the stomach and is lost and turned into carbon dioxide gas before it can enter into the small intestine where it is absorbed into the bloodstream to help reduce the acid in your blood.
+When uncoated sodium bicarbonate is taken, some of it reacts with the acid in the stomach and is lost and turned into carbon dioxide gas before it can enter into the small intestine where it is absorbed into the bloodstream.
 The carbon dioxide gas produced can cause bloating, belching or burping as well as acid reflux.

 Your healthcare provider will guide you on dosing Bicarbi.
 The typical dose for Bicarbi is one capsule twice daily, but dosing can vary widely depending on personal needs.